peardeck/policies/privacy-policy.md

 * to determine general, non-identifying demographics like location (down to the city level), age range (e.g. 25-35), and equipment profiles (e.g. Chromebook with medium-size screen).

 If you submit Personal Information to us, we will only use it for the purpose you requested or for which it is collected or for any purpose you subsequently authorize.
+Pear Deck will never sell your information or use it to build to marketing profile.

+## HOW WE COLLECT USAGE DATA

+Pear Deck collects some information (ourselves or using third party services) using logging and cookies, such as IP address, which can be correlated with Personal Information.
+We use this information for the above purposes and to monitor and analyze use of our Services, for the Service’s technical administration, to increase our Service’s functionality and user-friendliness, and to verify users have the authorization needed for our Services to process their requests.
+As of the date this policy went into effect, we use Google Analytics to track anonymous usage across all users and Intercom.io to track usage for users specifically identified as teachers.
+[The Privacy Policy of Google Analytics](http://www.google.com/intl/en/policies/) are available online, [and information on how to opt out of that service](https://tools.google.com/dlpage/gaoptout?hl=en).
+The [Intercom.io Privacy Policy](http://docs.intercom.io/privacy) is also available.

 ## DATA OWNERSHIP